mjazwinski/jee-batch-eda/README.md

-# knowledge-planner - batch
+# knowledge-planner-eda - batch

-Batch Processing for Java Platform and Arquillian testing demo
+Batch Processing for Java Platform using EDA routed events and Arquillian testing demo